Cliffs of moher facts

 Unesco Geo Park

-The Cliffs of Moher and the Burren is an important Geo Park site.
-The area was awarded Global Geopark status in 2011, in 2015 the area became a UNESCO designation.
+The Cliffs of Moher and the Burren is an important Geo Park sites.
+The area was awarded Global Geopark status in 2011, and in 2015 the area became a UNESCO designation.
 The area is littered with geological features.
 There is a network overseeing tourism in the region, and conservation plans.
 Education drives are also at work in the area.

 Special Protected Area

 The cliffs are a SPA covered by EU and Irish law.
 The region is an important bird area with Puffins, Razorbill and Fulmar all inhabiting the area.
 There are 30,000 birds found in the area every year.
 There is a large colony of the famous Puffin bird in the cliffs area.
 There are 20 different species of nesting birds in inhibiting the area.
 The area is an important breeding area for birds.